rerrorctf/ret/README.md

 Opens ghidra.

-Make sure ghidra is installed (or symlinked) at `/opt/ghidra` or use the config file to adjust the default ghidra installation.
+Make sure ghidra is installed (or symlinked) at `/opt/ghidra` or use the config file to adjust the default ghidra installation location.

 https://github.com/rerrorctf/rctf/blob/main/commands/ghidra.go